 - Author: Thrive Cookbook (with tweaks by Emily Joldersma, R.H.N.)

-- Recipe Notes: vegan, gluten-free (depending on your brand of tempeh), soy-free (depending on your type of vegan mayonnaise), nut-free, grain-free, naturally-sweetened
+- Recipe Notes: gluten-free (depending on your brand of tempeh), vegan option (if you want a vegan mayo), nut-free, grain-free, naturally-sweetened

 - organic baby or regular spinach, washed well – your desired amount

 - smoky maple tempeh (I use the Tofurky Tempeh brand) or your choice of protein